 Red Flag #1 – Offers That Are Too Good to be True

 Offers that are too good to be true usually are.
-The same is true in web hosting.
+It’s true across industries, including internet providers, and the same is true in web hosting.
 Granted, you can get a great deal with a good hosting provider.
 However, you want to be wary of getting too much for too little.
 For example, some hosting providers will offer “unlimited” storage and bandwidth for just a couple of bucks a month.

 Much like the data on a cell phone plan, most “unlimited” offers in web hosting also come with contingencies that allow the provider to shut your site down after a certain usage point, unless you pay more of course, or to simply slow your performance.
 Both of these options are horrible for your site.
 So, if there is a hosting plan that offers you the world for just a few bucks, you want to read the fine print very carefully or save yourself the trouble and choose a more transparent host.